Swati-bs/Frontend-Fundamentals-HTML-5-CSS-3-/README.md

 # Frontend Fundamentals (HTML 5 & CSS 3)

-Welcome to my repository for the **Frontend Fundamentals (HTML 5 & CSS 3)** course by Pirple.
-This course provided a solid foundation in web development, covering essential topics in HTML and CSS while also delving into more advanced techniques for responsive design.
-Below, you'll find details about the skills I acquired and the projects I completed during the course.
+This repository contains the projects completed during the **Frontend Fundamentals (HTML 5 & CSS 3)** course by Pirple.
+These projects demonstrate a strong understanding of web development concepts, focusing on HTML5, CSS3, and responsive design.

 ## What I Learned